Dual Diagnosis Treatment Plano, IL

 Services provided:

-• Self-help groups, HIV early intervention and group meetings
+• Self help meetings, HIV early intervention and sober housing services

-• Partial hospitalization, intensive outpatient treatment program and outpatient methadone/buprenorphine or naltrexone treatment
+• Residential detox, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehab

 Family Guidance Centers Inc - 14.1 miles from Plano, IL

-Family Guidance Centers Inc is a dual-diagnosis treatment center in Aurora, Illinois that provides treatment for alcohol or drug addiction and mental health disorders that include phobias as well as avoidant personality disorder.
+Family Guidance Centers Inc is a dual diagnosis treatment center in Aurora, IL that offers treatment services for mental health and substance use disorders that include OCD as well as paranoid personality disorder.

 Address: 751 Aurora Avenue, Aurora, IL 60505 in Kane County